muquit/clip-httpd/README.md

 remote machines and need to copy text from them, even from dumb terminals.
 I had issues with clipboard functionality when mixing iTerm2, tmux, vim/nvim, etc.

-It runs on my Mac and allows me to copy text or content of large text file to the Mac clipboard using
+The server run on my Mac and allows me to copy text or content of large text file to the Mac clipboard.
-[curl](https://curl.se/) over HTTPS from any remote environment.
 Especially for text files, it is certainly much simpler than starting a scp session to copy a file.
 On macOS I just run `pbpaste > file.txt` to copy the content to a file.

-It should work on Windows and
+It  works on Windows and
 Linux as well, because it uses the go module [clipboard](https://github.com/atotto/clipboard) for copying text to clipboard which supports Mac, Windows and Linux.
-I use [curl](https://curl.se/) as I have [curl](https://curl.se/) available on the remote systems I use.
-It is possible to write a portable client as well but I do not need it right now.

 I'm sure there are similar tools with many features that exist, but my need is simple.